-Students are recognized for their academic achievements, but more than that, they are valued for all of the other things they bring to the table.
-When they enter Upper School, they start to work on a resume that paints a complete picture of who they are so that by the time they enter their senior year and are ready to apply, each college already understands what each student has to offer.
+Students are recognized for their academic achievements, but more than that, they are valued for all of the other things they contribute.
+When they enter Upper School, they start to build a collection of activities and accomplishments that paints a complete picture of who they are, so that by the time they enter their senior year and are ready to apply, colleges can better understand what each student’s passions and what they have to offer.

-College fairs in the fall and winter also bring dozens of representatives to our campus each year, and with all Upper School grades encouraged to participate, students begin forming relationships that can span two, three, or even four years.
+College fairs in the fall and winter also bring representatives to our campus each year, and with Upper School grades 10-12 encouraged to participate, students begin forming relationships that can span two or three years.
 Pairing the interests of each student with the best college or university is also a key part of our philosophy.